 It also ranges out to jingles that you can’t get out of your head for days (the Kars 4 Kids song still gives me nightmares…).
 All of this is in some way marketing—but let’s be honest the term has a bit of a negative connotation.
 The ‘traditional’ marketing tactics that you know and have these negative feelings about are really more centered in the ‘old way of doing things’ with traditional Outbound Marketing: cold calls, billboard ads, commercials, etc…

-In recent years this dynamic has been completely flipped on its head!
+In recent years this dynamic in marketing techniques has been completely flipped on its head!
 The term Inbound Marketing was originally coined in 1999 by the founder of HubSpot Brian Halligan (@BrianHalligan).
 Inbound changes the relationship with the customer, putting their needs and wants first!
-Inbound marketing uses thoughtful content to creation, social media, and search engine optimization to help the customer find what they need and create lead generation much more organically.
+Inbound marketing uses thoughtful and relevant content to creation, social media, and search engine optimization to help the customer find what they need and create lead generation much more organically.

 The Difference Between Outbound Marketing:

 A simple way to think about these two strategies is seeing outbound as PUSH and inbound as PULL.
 Inbound marketing works like a magnet, you set create content that your potential clients really want to consume and they organically work their way into your funnel.
 One of the greatest benefits of this is that by allowing prospects to work their way in, they pre-qualify themselves as high-quality leads.
 The more of your content they consume the more likely they are the kind of target that will be an easy sell.

 Inbound Marketing is a marathon, not a sprint.